richie-rich90454/natural-selection-simulator/README.md

-# cell-division-simulator
+# Natural Selection Simulator
-An educational tool to simulate cell division
+- An educational tool to simulate natural selection